 - Cidofovir (CDV) (FDA-approved): induction: 5 mg/kg IV q wk x 2 wks then maintenance: 5 mg/kg IV q2wks.
 Avoids need for permanent IV catheter.
 Side effects: nephrotoxicity (drug given with probenecid and saline hydration before and after CDV infusion), which is usually but not always reversible, cessation of CDV usually required; probenecid toxicity (rash, malaise); uveitis - may be severe, with loss of vision due to ocular hypotony (more common with repeated infusions, usually responds to topical corticosteroids and cessation of cidofovir therapy).
 Efficacy: comparable to GCV implant in randomized clinical trial.

 - Intravitreous injections (non-FDA-approved): sometimes used to obtain rapid intraocular drug levels in eyes with Zone 1 disease prior to more definitive therapy.
-Usually not sole therapy as inconvenient, provides no protection against contralateral or extraocular CMV infection.
+Should not be sole therapy as provides no protection against contralateral or extraocular CMV infection and is associated with higher morbidity than combined local and systemic therapy.
 May allow control of retinitis during times when pt unable to tolerate systemic therapy because of illness or toxicity.
-Dosages: GCV 2 mg/0.1 ml 1-2 x/wk; FOS 2.4 mg/0.1 ml 1-2 x/wk.
+Dosages: GCV 2 mg/0.1 ml qweek; FOS 2.4 mg/0.1 ml 1-2 x/wk.
 Side effects: infection, retinal detachment, vitreous hemorrhage, cataract.
 Note: intravitreous CDV is toxic to the eye (inflammation and hypotony) and should not be used.

 Selected Drug Comments